RutledgePaulV/creek/readme.md

 # Creek

-Creek is a library for working with Java byte streams (InputStream, OutputStream).
+Creek is a library for working with Java InputStreams.
 I created it because I often found myself in situations where I wanted to be efficient about memory usage and yet have several different readers that need access to the request stream in a web request (which, by default, is only traversable once).

 Most articles and stackoverflow answers you see on how to re-use a request stream just blindly tell users to wrap it in a BufferedInputStream or just call "toByteArray".
 Depending on your